 5. A person with proprietary rights to a benchmark shall provide information to a CCP on the same basis as it provides it to other CCPs, unless a different basis can be objectively justified.

-6. A person with proprietary rights to a benchmark shall provide all relevant information to all trading venues, all CCPs and any other licensees on the same timescales.
+6. A person with proprietary rights to a benchmark shall provide all relevant information to any other licensees on the same timescales unless a different timescale can be objectively justified.

-7. Where a person with proprietary rights to a benchmark does not have access to relevant information mentioned in Article 21 or cannot pass such information on to a trading venue or CCP due to non-discriminatory restrictions included in the contract with the third party or parties who own that information or other legal obligations, the trading venue or CCP shall request such information directly from the third party or parties who own it.
-Where appropriate, the person with proprietary rights to a benchmark shall notify the trading venue or CCP of whom it may contact at the third party or parties to be able to access the relevant information.
+7. Where a person with proprietary rights to a benchmark does not have access to relevant information mentioned in Article 21 or cannot pass such information on to a trading venue or CCP due to non-discriminatory restrictions or other confidentiality restrictions or contractual limitations included in the contract with the third party or parties who own that information or other legal obligations, the trading venue or CCP may request such information directly from the third party or parties who own it.
+Where appropriate and if known and there is not a confidentiality obligation which restricts the person with proprietary rights to a benchmark from providing the information to the trading venue or CCP, the person with proprietary rights to a benchmark shall notify the trading venue or CCP of whom it may contact at the third party or parties to be able to access the relevant information.

-8. If a person with proprietary rights to a benchmark can show that certain information is available publicly or through other commercial means to a trading venue or CCP, provided such information is reliable and timely, it does not need to supply that information through licensing to that trading venue or CCP.
+8. If a person with proprietary rights to a benchmark can show that certain information is reasonably available publicly or through other commercial means to a trading venue or CCP, , it does not need to supply that information through licensing to that trading venue or CCP.

 Article 21